 At Oakmeadow we will endeavour to secure the educational provision called for by all our children to enable them to reach their full potential so that they can make a positive contribution to both the local and wider community.
+In our school we have 400+ pupils with approx. 70 children on our SEN register.
+These children are either categorised as

-In our school we have 400+ pupils with approx. 60 children on our SEN register.
+In our school we have 400+ pupils with approx. 70 children on our SEN register.
 These children are either categorised as children with SEN support or in possession of an Education, Health and Care Plan (EHCP).